 The case revolves around whistleblower Billy Joe Hunt.
 In 2013, he filed a qui tam case alleging fraud by his former employer, a war contractor performing munitions clean-up work in Iraq in 2006.
 The government declined to intervene in Hunt’s case and it was dismissed by a district court.
 The Eleventh Circuit then allowed the case to go forward ruling that the FCA’s three-year limitations period was triggered by the government’s knowledge of the alleged fraud—not the whistleblower’s knowledge.

-On February 8, 2019, the National Whistleblower Center (NWC) filed an amicus curiae brief in support of a qui tam whistleblower in a U.S. Supreme Court case regarding the False Claims Act statute of limitations.
-The Court is set to hear oral arguments in the case Cochise Consultancy, Inc. v.
+As a result, the case in question focuses on the False Claims Act statute of limitations.
+The Court heard oral arguments in the case, Cochise Consultancy, Inc. v.
 United States, ex rel.
 Hunt on March 19, 2019.
-The Court’s decision in this case will resolve a three-way split between the circuit courts.
+The Court’s decision in this case resolved a three-way split between the circuit courts.

-- The first to file provision in the FCA is the primary method of ensuring FCA complaints are filed promptly in order to avoid dismissal of a claim, not the statute of limitations.
+Fourth and finally, the first to file provision in the FCA is the primary method of ensuring FCA complaints are filed promptly in order to avoid dismissal of a claim, not the statute of limitations.